moust/cordova-plugin-videoplayer/README.md

 Video Player plugin for Cordova/PhoneGap
 ========================================

-A Codova plugin to play video with the native MediaPlayer on Android devices.
+A Codova plugin that simply allows you to immediately play a video in fullscreen mode.

 # Installation